CC-Archived/promise-as3/README.md

 	promise.then( onFulfilled, onRejected );

-Immediate values, foreign Promises (e.g. Promises from another implementation, and AsyncTokens can be adapted using the Promise.when() helper method.
+Immediate values, foreign Promises (i.e. a Promise from another Promises/A implementation), and AsyncTokens can be adapted using the Promise.when() helper method.

 To adapt an immediate value:

 	var promise:Promise = Promise.when( 123 );

-To adapt a foreign Promise from another Promises/A implementation:
+To adapt a foreign Promise:

-	var promise:Promise = Promise.when( untrustedPromise );
+	var promise:Promise = Promise.when( foreignPromise );

 To adapt an AsyncToken: